 Engine cooling tip

-rubber to seal to the bonnet when closed, leaving an air gap for hot
+to the bonnet when closed, leaving an air gap for hot air to escape.

 to Contents listing

 If you have an override switch fitted to the cooling fans and can turn them on

 at will, you can feel the air escaping through the edges of the closed bonnet.

 The air which can escape here will help to reduce the amount of hot air trapped